Our Vision Statement

 Community Partners »

 Successful program outcomes must demonstrate the short and long term impact on individual lives and/or a population.
 Philanthropic and community support are critical to sustainability.
-A grant writer is dedicated to the research and preparation of applicable local, national and federal grants.
-An integral part of Memorial Hermann's mission to improve healthcare is the sharing of successful programs with other organizations for replication.
-Thus Memorial Hermann's roadmap for sustainability is measurable goals and outcomes, dedicated resources, organizational commitment, and securing additional funding and partnerships.
+An integral part of Memorial Hermann’s mission to improve healthcare is the sharing of successful programs with other organizations for replication.
+Thus Memorial Hermann’s roadmap for sustainability is measurable goals and outcomes, dedicated resources, organizational commitment, partnerships, funding and replication.

 Annual Statement of Community Benefits Standard (ASCBS)